 Novatel Span Driver (third-party, ported to Python 3, produces GNSS data @ 20 Hz and IMU data @ 100 Hz)

 This project involves the development of models of naturalistic human driving behaviour in order to test, validate, and verify behaviour planners of autonomous vehicles

-We are implementing a simulator for Autonomoose automated driving system (ADS).
-The simulator is based on UnrealEngine 4.19.
+We are implementing a simulator for WISE Automated Driving System (ADS).
+The simulator is based on UnrealEngine 4.21.

 WiseMove is a modular safe deep reinforcement learning framework for motion planning, combining hierarchical learning and temporal logic constraints.

 The project objective is to develop methods for assuring the safety of systems that rely on machine learning, such as automated vehicles.

 TruPercept: Synthetic Data and Trust Modelling for Autonomous Vehicle Cooperative Perception

 ProcSy: Procedural Synthetic Dataset Generation Towards Influence Factor Studies Of Semantic Segmentation Networks